juliangut/InstasentResqueBundle/README.md

 Stop it later with `app/console instasent:resque:scheduledworker-stop`.

-Note that when run in background mode it creates a PID file in 'cache/<environment>/instasent_resque_scheduledworker.pid'.
+Note that when run in background mode (default) it creates a PID file in 'cache/<environment>/instasent_resque_scheduledworker.pid'.
 If you clear your cache while the scheduledworker is running you won't be able to stop it with the `scheduledworker-stop` command.

 Alternatively, you can run the scheduledworker in the foreground with the `--foreground` option.

 Note also you should only ever have one scheduledworker running, and if the PID file already exists you will have to use the `--force` option to start a scheduledworker.

 ## Manage production workers with supervisord